ViLourenco/my-calendar-pro/readme.txt

 * Save author data from public submissions
 * Display author data when submitted from public
 * Change import options to transients so errors expire.
+* Import correct number of files & number of rows per file

 = 1.5.7 =